What to Do When You Feel Like You Have No Purpose

 - Praying faithfully for people who will never know

-If you expand the definition, you might discover you have been living purposefully all along — you just did not call it that.
+If you expand the definition, you may discover you have been living purposefully all along — you just didn't call it that.

 6. You Stopped Seeking

 There was a time when you were searching — reading, praying, experimenting, asking God to show you.
-And then you got tired.
+Then you got tired.
 The search produced no results.
 The answers did not come.
 So you stopped.

 The problem with stopping is that calling is rarely revealed to the passive.
 It is revealed to the seeking.

-"Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you."
-(Matthew 7:7, KJV)
+“Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened.”

-The promise is not "sit and it shall come to you."
-It is seek and find.
+The promise is not sit and it shall come to you.
+It's seek and find.
 Knock and it opens.
 The action is required.

 What to Do Right Now